-Physical therapy and orthopedic appliances (such as splints) may be needed to maximize muscle function and maintain limb position.
+Physical therapy and orthopedic appliances (such as splints) may be needed to maintain muscle function and limb position.

-Patients may take medication, if necessary, to treat pain or uncomfortable sensations.
-The response to medications varies.
-Patients are advised to take the least amount of medication needed to reduce symptoms, to help prevent drug dependence and other side effects of chronic use.
+Medicines may be needed to treat pain or uncomfortable sensations.
+People with alcoholic neuropathy have alcohol use problems.
+They will be prescribed the smallest dose of medicine needed to reduce symptoms, to help prevent drug dependence and other side effects of chronic use.

-Positioning, or the use of a bed frame that keeps the covers off the legs, may reduce pain for some people.
+Positioning or the use of a bed frame that keeps the covers off the legs may help reduce pain.

-Light-headedness or dizziness when standing up (orthostatic hypotension) may require several different treatments before you find one that successfully reduces symptoms.
+People with lightheadedness or dizziness when standing up (orthostatic hypotension) may need to try several different treatments before finding one that successfully reduces their symptoms.
 Treatments that may help include:

 - Manual expression of urine

 Impotence, diarrhea, constipation, or other symptoms are treated when necessary.
 These symptoms often respond poorly to treatment in people with alcoholic neuropathy.

 It is important to protect body parts with reduced sensation from injury.
 This may include: